dgryski/go-perfbook/performance.md

 as the system evolves.

 Program tuning improvements are cumulative.
 5x 3% improvements is a 15% improvement.
-Making optimizations it's worth it to think about the expected performance improvement.
+When making optimizations, it's worth it to think about the expected performance improvement.
 Replacing a hash function with a faster one is a constant factor improvement.

 Understanding your requirements and where they can be altered can lead to performance improvements.
 One issue that was presented in the \#performance